gu1lhermecastro/course-csharp/README.md

  Instantiated objects in heap | Instantiated objects in the stack Unused objects are delocated at a time near garbage collector | "Objects" are deallocated immediately when their execution scope is finalized
  Variables are pointers | Variables are boxes

+## Garbage collector:

+* It is a process that automates the memory management of a running program.
+* Garbage collector monitors objects dynamically allocated by the program (in heap), delocating those that are no longer being used.
+* Dynamically allocated objects, when they no longer have reference to them, will be deallocated by garbage collector.
+* Local variables are deallocated immediately as soon as their local scope exits execution.